 Our youth setup is forever progressing.
 Consisting of U11, U13, U15 and a girls section, continuous good work by our coaches and volunteers are really helping bring our youngsters through to our senior sides and the county youth setup.

-Our Evening League continued their successful past few seasons by once again winning their Mining Division group, before narrowly finishing runners-up to Mt Ambrose in the area final.
+Our Evening League continued their successful past few seasons by once again winning their Mining Division group, before losing out to Redruth in the semi-final at Mt Ambrose.